-If you or a loved one has been hurt in an accident, our Atlanta motorcycle accident lawyers can explain your legal options and help you decide how to proceed with your claim.
+If you or a loved one has been hurt in an accident, an Atlanta motorcycle accident lawyer from Bey & Associates, LLC can explain your legal options and help you decide how to proceed with your claim.
 If your wreck resulted from another driver’s negligence, we can help you hold that party accountable for their actions.

 If you choose to take legal action, our team will be able to determine the amount of financial compensation you are eligible for.
-It’s likely that you’ll be dealing with factors like unpaid time off from work, emotional trauma, and medical bills that have the potential to cause significant financial burdens.
-With full and fair compensation, you’ll be able to focus on recovery and get your life back in order.
+We have experience in fighting for accident victims and know what they can recover from a crash.
+We’ll review what happened to you, assess the injuries and damages, and we’ll fight for your right to full and fair compensation.
+When you have this financial security, you’ll be able to focus on recovery and get your life back in order.

-If you choose to pursue legal action after your accident, you may benefit from having some background knowledge on motorcycle accidents in Georgia and the laws that may impact your case.
+If you’re seeking legal action after your accident, you may benefit from having some background knowledge on motorcycle accidents in Georgia and the laws that may impact your case.
 Let’s take a look at that information.

 Compared to the national numbers and other states, Georgia has fewer fatalities.
 This does not mean, however, the loss of life is insignificant.
-Georgia Governor’s Office of Highway Safety reports approximately 173 people died in bike crashes in 2016.
-That number is predicted to continue to rise through 2018 and beyond.
+According to the Georgia Governor’s Office of Highway Safety, there were approximately 128 fatalities from bike crashes in 2017.
 Let’s take a look at some more accident stats for Georgia:

-The Differences Between Motorcycle Accidents and Car Crashes
+The Differences Between Motorcycle Wrecks and Car Accidents

 One of the most obvious differences revolves around the injuries victims sustain.
 The open and exposed nature of riding poses a serious risk.
 Even in a seemingly minor accident, a motorcyclist could sustain permanent injuries, while the occupants of larger, enclosed vehicles may only sustain minor physical harm.
+Motorcyclists don’t have much protection to absorb the force of the crash.
+Any accident can make them lose their balance and fall to the ground.
 It’s also easier for a motorcycle to be totaled.

 When a car accident victim attempts to seek compensation, they won’t have to deal with the unfair prejudice that motorcyclists do.
 Motorcycle owners often get stigmatized because of the reckless behavior of a few riders.
 As such, jurors may be affected by this bias and the victim may not receive the justice they deserve.
 Jurors may also not have experience on how motorcycles are operated and how riders are supposed to react to different situations.
 This can also affect a case’s outcome.